Asymptotic control theory for a system of linear oscillators: Introduction

-Note, that system (\ref{max}) is Hamiltonian with $2N$ degrees of freedom and $N+1$ integrals of motion: namely, $h$ and $I_k=\frac12p_{2k-1}^2+\frac12\omega_k^{2}p_{2k}^2$, $k=1,\dots,N$.
+We note that system (\ref{max}) is Hamiltonian with $2N$ degrees of freedom and $N+1$ integrals of motion.
+In order to define these integrals we use the following notations.
+Suppose that the momentum $\psi$ is written in the form $\psi=(\psi_i)$, where $\psi_i=(\xi_i,\eta_i)$, ${i=1,\dots,N}$, $\xi_i$ is the dual variable for $x_i$ and $\eta_i$ is the dual variable for $y_i$.
+There are $N$ integrals of the form

+and the Hamiltonian $h(x,\psi)$.
 These integrals are Poisson commuting.
-The fact, that the Poisson brackets $\{I_k,I_l\}$ are zero is obvious, while the identity $\{I_k,h\}=0$ results from an easy computation.
-In the case $N=1$ the number of degrees of freedoms coincides with the number of commuting integrals.
+The fact that the Poisson brackets $\{I_k,I_l\}$ are zero is obvious, while the identity $\{I_k,h\}=0$ results from an easy computation.
+In the case $N=1$, the number of degrees of freedoms coincides with the number of commuting integrals.
 This is the basic reason for the existence of an explicit optimal solution.
 The same equality is the basic assumption of the Liouville--Arnold theorem on complete integrability of a Hamiltonian system \cite{Arnold}.

-In general we deal with a nonlinear boundary value problem of dimension $4N$.
-If the vector $p(0)$ is known, then the control $u$ is also known, and $x(T)$ can be easily found via solution of the Cauchy problem.
-Therefore, the boundary problem reduces to a solution of $2N+1$ transcendental equations $x(T)=0, \, h(x,p)=0$ for the $2N+1$-dimensional vector with components $p(0),\,T$.
-This is complicated to such an extent that forces us looking for approximate methods.
+In general, we deal with a nonlinear boundary value problem of dimension $4N$.
+If the vector $\psi(0)$ is known, then the control $u$ is also known, and $x(T)$ can be easily found via solution of the Cauchy problem.
+Therefore, the boundary problem reduces to a solution of $2N+1$ transcendental equations $x(T)=0$ and $h(x,\psi)=0$ for the $2N+1$-dimensional vector with components $\psi(0),\,T$.
+The great difficulty of this problem suggests to resort to approximations.